Star Trek VI: The Undiscovered Country: Plot

-Kirk and McCoy arrive at the Rura Penthe mines and are befriended by a shapeshifter named Martia, who offers them an escape route; in reality, it is a ruse to make their arranged deaths appear accidental.
+Kirk and McCoy arrive at the Rura Penthe mines and are befriended by Martia, a shapeshifter, who offers them an escape route; in reality, it is a ruse to make their arranged deaths appear accidental.
 Once her betrayal is revealed, Martia transforms into Kirk's double and fights him, but is killed by the prison guards to silence any witnesses.
-Kirk and McCoy are beamed aboard Enterprise by Captain Spock, who had assumed command and undertaken an investigation in Kirk's absence.
-Determining that Enterprise did not fire the torpedoes and that the assassins are still aboard, the crew has begun a search for them.
-The two assassins are found dead, killed by yet another unknown accomplice.
-To bait the third accomplice, Kirk and Spock announce to the ship that the assassins are still alive and will be interrogated.
-When the culprit arrives in sick bay to finish them off, Kirk and Spock discover that the killer is Spock's protégé, Valeris.
-To discover the identity of the other conspirators, Spock initiates a forced mind-meld, and learns that a cabal of Federation, Klingon, and Romulan officers conspired to sabotage the peace talks.
-The torpedoes that struck Gorkon's cruiser came from Chang's ship which has the unique ability to fire its weapons while cloaked.
+Kirk and McCoy are beamed aboard Enterprise by Spock, who has assumed command and launched an investigation in Kirk's absence.
+Determining that Enterprise did not fire the torpedoes, the crew searches for the assassins, who are themselves found dead.
+Kirk and Spock set a trap to draw out the accomplice in sick bay and discover that the killer is Spock's protégé, Valeris.
+To find the identity of the other conspirators, Spock initiates a forced mind-meld and learns that Federation, Klingon, and Romulan officials conspired to sabotage the peace talks.
+The torpedoes that struck Gorkon's cruiser came from Chang's ship, which has the unique ability to fire its weapons while cloaked.

 Enterprise and Excelsior race to Khitomer, the location of the peace talks.
-Chang's cloaked ship attacks and inflicts heavy damage on both ships.
-At the suggestion of Uhura, Spock and McCoy modify a torpedo to home in on the exhaust emissions of Chang's ship.
+Chang's cloaked ship attacks and inflicts heavy damage on Enterprise.
+At the suggestion of Spock and Uhura, Spock and McCoy modify a torpedo to home in on the exhaust emissions of Chang's ship.
 The torpedo impact reveals Chang's location, and Enterprise and Excelsior destroy his ship with a volley of torpedoes.
-The crew from both ships beam to the conference and thwart an attempt on the Federation President's life.
+The crews from both ships beam to the conference and thwart the assassination attempt on the Federation president's life.

 Starfleet Command orders Enterprise to return to Earth to be decommissioned.
-Kirk decides to take his ship on one last cruise and notes in his log that a new ship and crew will carry on their legacy.
+Kirk decides to take his ship on one last cruise instead, and notes in his log a new generation of explorers will continue their legacy.

 Cast

-The Undiscovered Country includes the final group appearance of the major cast members from the original television series, plus new actors and characters.
-Casting director Mary Jo Slater loaded the film with as many Hollywood stars as the production could afford, including a minor appearance by Christian Slater, her son.
+The Undiscovered Country is the final appearance of all the major cast members from the original television series as a group.
+For the new characters, casting director Mary Jo Slater loaded the film with as many Hollywood stars as the production could afford, including a minor appearance by Christian Slater, her son.
 Meyer was interested in casting actors who could project and articulate feelings, even through alien makeup.
 Producer Ralph Winter said, "We were not looking for someone to say 'Okay, I'll do it', but people who were excited by the material [...] and would treat it as if it [were] the biggest picture ever being made."